utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 Remember to do both of these steps in both CSTUD files, but name the more recent year with that year, like "20".

-## LOCS cleaning steps
+## Import and prepare the Directory data

+As you were working with the CSTUD data, you might have noticed there were no campus names!
+How do we know which school they refer to?
+This is why we downloaded the school and district directory file.

+### Import the file

+- Create a new tab and call it "LOCS"
+- Use the **Upload file** option to import the `Directory.csv` file you downloaded earlier.

-We have several issues to deal with in the locations data:
+Once uploaded, we have several issues to deal with in the Directory data:

 - The LOCS file has a lot of data, some that we need and some that we don't.
 We'll select only the columns we need.
 - It also has a `School_Number` field that matches our `CAMPUS` column from our CSTUD files, but the column has a `'` at the beginning to force it to import as text.
 That is good, but we'll need to remove the `'`.
-- To make the match properly between our LOC data and the CSTUD data the `School_Number` column needs to be renamed to be the same as our CSTUD data: `CAMPUS`.
+- To make the match properly between our LOCS data and the CSTUD data the `School_Number` column needs to be renamed to be the same as our CSTUD data: `CAMPUS`.

 ### Select columns